Graduate School Application Checklist

 - Permanent Residents will need to upload a copy of proof of permanent residency

-STEP 4 - Complete your Online Application* - this process includes four steps:
+STEP 4 - Complete your Online Application* - this process includes five steps:

 - Begin the Online Application form

 - Upload transcripts, supporting materials, and supplemental items as required

 - Provide payment details for the application fee